Breitholtz/HPC/Assignment2.md

 This information is then stored in a global array and simultaneously written to a .ppm file by a separate thread.
 This thread only writes the information to file and takes no part in the computations mentioned above.

+The program also takes command line arguments which g

 Additionally,  we use the following include files:
 * pthread - for POSIX threads mutices and such
 * math - essentially only to use fabs()